RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-07-19-faqs-for-upgrading-r.md

 # Upgrading R to at least version 4.4.0

-Due to a security vulnerability, all users are advised to update their installation of R to version 4.4.0 or newer as soon as possible, and by the end of July 2024 at the latest.
+Due to a security vulnerability, all users are advised to update their installation of R to version 4.4.0 or newer as soon as possible (ideally within the next month).
 <!--more-->

 * [YoYo and Managed Desktop users](#yoyo-and-managed-desktop-users)